– Sabrina Strickland, MD

 Many patients also come to see me who have never played sports.
 I find it very rewarding to help patients return to their favorite activities – especially those who have been told by other doctors that there is no further treatment available (and in many cases, have had a number of unsuccessful surgeries and continue to suffer).
 In these instances, I find misdiagnosis is common or that the previous surgical treatment was incorrect.
 In these cases I have had great success helping patients who had given up hope of returning to an active lifestyle.

-I live in New York City and am the mother of three girls; my twins are currently 18 and my 21 year old, Alexandra, started college at Cornell University in Fall 2020.
-In Fall 2022, my daughter Natasha joined her sister at Cornell, where she is doing EMT training and rat arthritis research.
-Victoria began studying at Boston College this year and enjoys creating art and crocheting.
+I live in New York City and am the mother of three girls; my twins are currently 19 and my 21 year old, Alexandra, started college at Cornell University in Fall 2020.
+She has now started at Cornell Law.
+In Fall 2022, my daughter Natasha joined her sister at Cornell; in 2023 she joined the Business School.
+Victoria is back at Boston College this year and is majoring in neuroscience.
+She is a resident assistant in the lab.
+I could not be prouder of my daughters in everything they pursue.

 Because I live in New York City, it can be difficult to exercise outside year round, so I go to rowing classes, spin classes, barre classes, and lift weights.
 My kids are all focused on different sports.
-Two of them are training for a half-marathon this year.
+Two of them trained for and ran a half-marathon this year.

 I went to college at Cornell University, majoring in Psychology while completing my pre-med requirements.
 Over the holiday breaks I worked at Stratton Mountain as a ski instructor.
 I subsequently spent a year working and skiing in Crested Butte, Colorado, and then went on to Rush Medical College at Rush University in Chicago.
 I completed my internship at Cornell/New York Hospital and then completed my Residency and Fellowship at the Hospital for Special Surgery.
 I find that I have an incredibly interesting job during the week and then spend my weekends at college sporting events, where it seems to be quite convenient that I am an Orthopaedic Sports Surgeon.